TurboGears/tg2docs/docs/main/ToscaWidgets/Cookbook/DynamicSelect.rst

 .. _tw_cookbook_dynamicselect:

-How to create a database-driven select field
+How To Create A Database-Driven Select Field
 ============================================

 Most developers create database tables which allow select fields in their forms to be dynamically updated when a change occurs in the database.
 The challenge is that widgets are stateless, and therefore select fields expect to have the same options from the time they are instantiated.
-However, ToscaWidgets does allow widget parameters to change "on the fly"  Here is a description of one way a developer might update these parameters and allow dynamic select options.
+However, ToscaWidgets does allow widget parameters to change "on the fly."
+Here is a description of one way a developer might update these parameters and allow dynamic select options.

 Consider the following model snippet::